 Your passport is the most important document that you’ll need.
 If you haven’t got a passport or your current passport has expired, you’ll need to apply for a new passport several months in advance.
 Fast-track application options are possible, but they can be a lot more expensive.
 Once you’ve got your passport sorted, put it in a safe place where you won’t forget it.

 A visa is also necessary when traveling to many foreign countries.
 Every country has its own visa system – you can apply for visas online (if you need a visa to get into America, you can buy it here at esta-america.com).
+On the other hand, if you need this essential authorization to travel to any other country, a visa agency will be your best bet.
+Usually, these services have access to a wide range of electronic travel visas acceptable in several countries worldwide.
+With the click of a button, you can access information on many countries of choice for more information.
+Avoid waiting until the last minute to organize your travel documents.
 Visas take several days to process so you should apply a week in advance.
 They are stored as a digital record – you don’t need a physical document, although it can be worth printing off your visa confirmation just in case.